MIC-DKFZ/semantic_segmentation/README.md

 # Customizing

-How to add new models, datasets and more.
+This section provide all information to add new models, datasets, enviroments, lossfunctions, optimizer, lr scheduler and augmentations.
+Thereby it is recomented to read the corresponding part in *Configure the Configuration* section in the documentation of the *config/* folder to understand the functionality of the corresponding module.

 ## Model